HaithamGhaith/IpBeep-PI-Side/README.md

     - Instructor writes session info (course ID, session ID, threshold) to Firebase Firestore.
     - Pi UI has a "Load Info" button that fetches session config from Firestore and writes it locally to `session_config.json`.
 4. **Attendance Tracking**:
-    - When “Start Session” is clicked, MAC address tracking (`full_log.py`) begins.
+    - When "Start Session" is clicked, MAC address tracking (`full_log.py`) begins.
-    - When “Start Face Recognition” is clicked, MAC tracking stops and face recognition (`run_recognition_stream.py`) begins.
+    - When "Start Face Recognition" is clicked, MAC tracking stops and face recognition (`run_recognition_stream.py`) begins.
 5. **Log Upload**:
-    - After “End Session”, logs are finalized and synced to Firebase under the correct `sessions/{course_session}` document.
+    - After "End Session", logs are finalized and synced to Firebase under the correct `sessions/{course_session}` document.

 ---